AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 When two chains (Chain L and Chain R) mutually reflect each-other, detecting attacks becomes easier.
 The security of both Chain L and R are partially dependant on each others' histories (along with their own, of course).
 If one chain is attacked, where some alternate chain-segment is published, then that chain's nodes will know that those blocks have not been reflected - potentially indicating that the recently-published chain-segment was constructed in private or constructed after the fact.

-There are several details that still require discussion, though, such as: *how exactly is weight contributed by a reflecting chain converted to weight in the local chain?* (discussed in \autoref{sec:comparing-diff-pows}); and *how can proofs of reflection be calculated without the requirement that miners are full nodes of both chains?* (discussed in \autoref{sec:practical-considerations}).
+There are several details that still require discussion, though, such as: *how exactly is weight contributed by a reflecting chain converted to weight in the local chain?* (discussed in \autoref{sec:comparing-chain-work}); and *how can proofs of reflection be calculated without the requirement that miners are full nodes of both chains?* (discussed in \autoref{sec:practical-considerations}).
 This last question is particularly important for moving beyond mutual reflection between only two chains.

 The *essence* of *Proof of Reflection* should now be apparent. *In principle*, we can make blockchains more difficult to attack based on the idea that *blockchains can include a projection of the history of other blockchains (and confirm a chain's history like they do transactions)*. *In principle*, it is possible to increase the security of a blockchain via *reflection* and to increase the security of multiple blockchains via *mutual reflection*.